-6.44.1 Applicability to Language
+6.47.1 Applicability to Language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.47 applies to Fortran but is mitigated as specified below.

 Fortran supports interoperating with functions and data that can be specified by means of the C programming language.
-The facilities limit the interactions and thereby limit the extent of this vulnerability.
+The facilities provided by interoperability with C features specify the interactions and thereby limit the extent of this vulnerability.

-6.44.2 Guidance to Language Users
+6.47.2 Guidance to Language Users